 To identify the KNs (i.e. semantically autonomous organisational units), we investigated (mainly through interviews) the process through which the directory structures on the publicly accessible directories are created, maintained, and used.
-We discovered that many of these structures have a group of users who - having common problems, using a common language, and focusing on similar objectives - need to share a common interpretative schema (that's why we found some very well-defined directory structures, which were devised precisely as a more or less stable way of categorise information).
-More interestingly, these schemas do not reflect simply the office structure, but also some inter-office projects (e.g. a multi-channel project), namely projects in which are involved workers from different offices, without a physical space such as a working area within the organisation.
-This creates an organisational problem: the only way to share documents among people, who work for the same project but in different offices, is to use the global public directory, which means that project documents are made accessible to everybody in the bank (alternatively, people exchange documents by e-mail, which is a very inefficient solution).
+We discovered that many of these structures have a group of users who - having common problems, using a common language, and focusing on similar objectives - share an interpretation schema (indeed, we found some very well-defined directory structures, which were devised precisely as a more or less stable categorisation of information).
+More interestingly, these schemas do not reflect simply the office structure, but also some inter-office projects (e.g. a multi-channel project), namely projects that involve workers from different offices.
+The problem is that, using the current system, the only way to share documents among people who work for the same project but in different offices is to use the global public directory, which means that project documents are made accessible to everybody in the bank (alternatively, people exchange documents by e-mail, which is a very inefficient solution).

-From a designing perspective, we decided to represent offices and cross-office projects as distinct KNs, as each one of these units can be viewed as the owner of an autonomous interpretative schema (partially represented in some directory structure on one of the public directories).
-At the same time, it is obvious that the different KNs are not isolated entities, as they need to cooperate to solve problems, to carry on organisational processes, and to pursue organisational goals.
-In particular, they need to share documents across offices and across projects.
-This means that it must be possible to map local interpretative schemas onto each others (coordination), without forcing people to adopt a unique, shared schema (autonomy).
-From a DKM perspective, this makes of the bank a sort of ideal test bed, as it is a clear instance of a situation in which the principles of autonomy and coordination naturally apply.
-Indeed, for our document sharing prototype, we designed an architecture (depicted in Figure 2) which instantiates the architecture proposed for DKM in [4].
+From a designing perspective, this situation led us to represent each office and project as a distinct KN, each of which needs to share documents within and across KNs.
+This is an ideal test bed for a DKM system, as it is a clear instance of a situation in which the principles of autonomy and coordination naturally apply.
+Indeed, for our document sharing prototype, we designed an architecture (depicted in Figure 2), which instantiates the architecture proposed for DKM in [4].
 Here's a short description.